drothermel/by-tomorrow-app/docs/current_goal.md

 - Reference papers from notes seamlessly
 - Never lose work due to robust data handling
 - Export all data for backup purposes

+By the end of Phase 6, the user should be able to:
+- Access their research notes from anywhere
+- Never worry about local data loss
+- Share specific notes or papers with collaborators
+- Have confidence in system reliability and backups

 This foundation will enable immediate productivity while building toward the complete research workflow vision.